profile picture

 Putting It All Together

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Fmc Appraisals, Inc. will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Fmc Appraisals, Inc. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.